Skip to content

 FieldDescription

-License (scheme)Indicates that the request must use the RSL authentication protocol.
+License (scheme)Indicates the request MUST use the License authentication scheme.

 Error CodeMeaning